aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsx-to-xlam/_index.md

 ---
 title: C# XLSX to XLAM - XLSX to XLAM Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSX to XLAM in C#.
-C# Convert XLSX to XLAM saveformat.
-C# XLSX to XLAM format.
-Save XLSX to XLAM C#.
+Convert XLSX to XLAM quickly and easily with Aspose.Cells.
+C# XLSX to XLAM.
+C# Save XLSX to XLAM.
+Save XLSX as XLAM using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSX to XLAM in C#., C# XLSX to XLAM saveformat., XLSX to XLAM C#., C# Convert XLSX to XLAM]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSX to XLAM in C#., Save XLSX to XLAM using C#., C# XLSX to XLAM saveformat., XLSX to XLAM Converter., C# Save XLSX as XLAM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}